-This post includes a brief summary, an explanation about the ending of the film Atonement (2007) and a character analysis of Briony Tallis.
+This post includes a brief summary and an explanation about the ending of the film Atonement (2007).
 Why did Briony lie?
 Beware of spoilers.

-> Directed by Joe Wright, the 2007 drama is based on Ian McEwan’s 2001 novel of the same name.
+Directed by Joe Wright, the 2007 drama is based on Ian McEwan’s 2001 novel of the same name.
 Atonement stars Keira Knightley as Cecilia Tallis and James McAvoy as Robbie Turner.
 The main character Briony Tallis is played by three different actresses (from young to old): Saoirse Ronan, Romola Garai and Vanessa Redgrave.

 The story is set in three different time periods: 1935 (England), World War II and present-day England.

 Briony Tallis is a young girl with big aspirations of becoming a writer.
 She and her older sister Cecilia come from a wealthy family.
 The Tallis are organizing a big dinner for family members and friends.
 Robbie Turner, the housekeeper’s son is also an invited guest for the gathering.

 One day, Briony sights her sister and Robbie together.
 During their brief interaction, the young man inadvertently breaks the vase that Cecilia was carrying.
 Some of the broken pieces went into the fountain, while others remained on the floor.
 As a result, Robbie urges Cecilia not to move.
 However, Cecilia decides to ignore his advice and strips off her clothes to get inside the fountain and retrieve the missing pieces of the vase.
 Meanwhile, Briony interprets the whole incident as Robbie forcing Cecilia to undress against her will.